Dhertz/AkaPi/README.md

 -   Weather for the next few hours and when to leave for lunch/home based on chance of precipitation.
 -   Purple dayz
--   Email and SMS reminders the day before purple dayz
 -   Twitter replies to the [@AkamaiPi] account
 -   Euro 2016 scores from yesterday's and today's live/FT matches